-Contact the Title IX Coordinator or submit a completed form to report an incident now.
+Contact the Title IX/Civil Rights Compliance Officer or submit a completed form to report an incident now.

 Who Can File a Report?

-Anyone (students, faculty, or staff) can report gender-based discrimination or sexual misconduct to the college.
+Anyone (students, faculty, staff, general public) can report gender-based discrimination or sexual misconduct to the College.
 It does not matter if you were personally involved in an incident or if you witnessed something happening to someone else.
 Cabrillo College follows a See Something, Say Something, Do Something model.
 This means we expect community members to look out for each other and report misconduct that affects all members of our campus community.

 When Should I File a Report?